 Less Common Side Effects

-- Increased urination, from mild diuretic effect
+- Increased urination, from that mild diuretic effect

 Rare but Serious Side Effects